slatedocs/slate/source/index.html.md

 On your tasks, you will be required to supply a `callback_url`, a fully qualified URL that we will POST with the results of the task when completed.
 The data will be served as a JSON body (`application/json`).

 You should respond to the POST request with a 200 status code.
 If we do not receive a 200 status code, we will retry one more time.

+If you're just testing and want to try a few requests, the easiest way to get started is to use a [RequestBin](http://requestb.in/) and send requests using your `http://requestb.in/someHash` URL as the `callback_url`.

 If you're just starting out and want the easiest way to set up your own callback URL, we recommend using [ngrok](https://ngrok.com/) to expose a local server to the internet.
 Feel free to [contact us](mailto:hello@scaleapi.com) if you have any trouble.